 The former Jewish Quarter, Kazimierz, is filled with rustic old bars and candle-lit corners.
 Some of the most popular are based around Plac Nowy.
 Finish off your zapiekanka and head for a drink.
 Alchemia, Eszeweria, and Singer are all close by, and all are popular in their own right.
 Eszeweria has a beautiful garden, while Alchemia and Singer are known for their atmosphere.

 Visit Auschwitz & the Krakow Salt Mines

 The two most popular things to do in Krakow, ironically are not actually in Krakow itself, but rather just outside the city.
-These being a visit to Auschwitz concentration camp and the Krakow salt mines.
+These were a visit to the Auschwitz concentration camp and the Krakow salt mines.

-Along with Krakow Old Town, both Auschwitz concentration camp and the Krakow Salt Mines are UNESCO world heritage sites.
-As well as being two of the most popular tourists sites in Poland.
+Along with Krakow Old Town, both the Auschwitz concentration camp and the Krakow Salt Mines are UNESCO World Heritage sites.
+As well as being two of the most popular tourist sites in Poland.

 As well as this, a tour of the Krakow Jewish Quarter lays the groundwork for what happened during World War Two in the years before Auschwitz and better prepares you for what will follow when you visit the concentration camp.